syrotynin/TaskList/README.md

 TaskList
 ========

-Android application for storage your tasks.
+Android application to store your tasks.
 Add tasks,
 Edit and delete them,
 Take pictures,